subvisual/subvisual.com/src/posts/2016-10-21-subvisual-weekly-13.md

 cover: https://subvisual.s3.amazonaws.com/blog/hero/183/image@2x.jpg
 tags:
   - general
+intro: >
-intro: "Have you ever found yourself working alone for what appears to be **too damn long** ?"
+  Have you ever found yourself working alone for what appears to be too damn long?
 ---

 Have you ever found yourself working alone for what appears to be **too damn long** ?